WatForm/fortress/examples/README.md

 (TPTP version 7.2.0).
 The scope for the universal sort is passed as an argument, calls default model finder (eufsolver/Z3) and prints result.

-## Automatic Compilation of Examples
+## Automatic Compilation of Examples  TODO!!!
 1. ./gradlew <name-of-example> (or gradle.bat if on windows)

 ## Running Fortress in Your Project (or to compile the above examples)